run-ai/docs/docs/Administrator/Researcher-Setup/docker-registry-config.md

 ## Why?

 Some Docker images are stored in private docker registries.
-In order for the researcher to access the images, we will need to provide credentials for the registry.
+In order for the Researcher to access the images, we will need to provide credentials for the registry.

 ## How?